 - the alleged infringement took place.

-*Please note that as this website is provided by the European Commission and not by Maitland, and therefore our policies will not apply to your use of this website.
-You should check any policies the European Commission has provided with this website.
+Please click on the links below to access the Supervisory Authorities’ websites.
+Note that these websites are provided by the relevant Supervisory Authorities and not by Maitland, and therefore our policies will not apply to your use of these websites.
+You should check any policies the relevant Supervisory Authority has provided with their website.

 Please take a moment to familiarize yourself with Your Data Subject Rights to learn how to review any personal information that may be associated with you.